-We’ve already reviewed energy gels, energy chews, and energy drinks, but what if you prefer chewing on something a little more substantial?
+We’ve elsewhere reviewed energy gels, energy chews, and energy drinks.
+But what if you prefer chewing on something a little more substantial?
 I know I do, so today we’re reviewing the best energy bars for runners.

-These healthy bars are a nice snack during or after a run, and pack a carbohydrate punch to bring your energy levels back up.
+These healthy bars are a nice snack during or after a run, and pack a carbohydrate punch to keep your energy levels up.

 Although every bar on this list is a worthy choice, our favorite is the Picky Bar.
 It’s calorie-friendly at just 180 per bar, contains 25 grams of carbs and 7 grams of protein, and comes in a bunch of funky flavors so you never get bored.